oracle-samples/weblogic-examples/tutorials/migrate/weblogic-cafe-15.1.1/README.md

-# Examples for Rewrite-WebLogic
+# Rewrite WebLogic Upgrade to 15.1.1 Tutorial

-Oracle provides OpenRewrite recipes to help you upgrade your applications to new WebLogic, Java versions and Jakarta EE.
-This example demonstrates how to use the recipes to upgrade a sample application.
+Oracle provides OpenRewrite recipes to help you upgrade your applications to new WebLogic and Java versions, and to Jakarta EE.
+This tutorial demonstrates how to use the recipes to upgrade a sample application.

 ## WebLogic Cafe Example

 We'll step through this tutorial using the WebLogic Cafe example that is available on GitHub: [https://github.com/microsoft/weblogic-on-azure](https://github.com/microsoft/weblogic-on-azure).
 This is a simplified Java EE application that is used in many demos.
-We will run the rewrite-weblogic recipes locally, so we'll need a copy of the code locally, too.
+We will run the `rewrite-weblogic` recipes locally, so we'll need a copy of the code locally, too.

 ### Step 1: Start by making sure that you have the prerequisites

 1. Make sure that you have Java 8 or later installed.
 1. Make sure that you have Maven 3.x installed.
-1. Clone the weblogic-on-azure repo:
+1. Clone the `weblogic-on-azure` repo:

 ```shell
 git clone https://github.com/microsoft/weblogic-on-azure.git